Epitalon Peptide Guide: Benefits, Dosing & What to Know

 Legal Status

-In the US, Epitalon has no FDA approval.
-You can buy it as a “research chemical” and vendors slap “for research use only” on the label.
+In the US, Epitalon isn’t FDA-approved for anything.
+You can buy it as a “research chemical” and vendors just have to slap “for research use only” on the label.
 That’s the gray zone most peptides live in.

 Russia is the outlier.
 It’s actually approved there for medical use (menopause symptoms, infertility, some hormone-dependent conditions).
 Only country with real regulatory approval.